 Action Number Action Action Timeframe Ranking Score Who is Responsi ble Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For Road is an important local collector road connecting nearby Webster residents to I-93. #23- 2012 Collect Baseline Data and Develop Inspection Program for Culverts and Erosion-Prone Areas Short Term 1-2 Years 75 Public Works \$60,000 To develop an Asset Management Plan.
-There is an erosion problem on River Road and in other areas of Boscawen.
-Baseline data needs to be collected to ascertain the existing conditions of problem areas, and regular inspection needs to occur to see how the erosion areas have changed.
-Regular inspection will prevent damages and catastrophic failures, and will increase safety and save money.
-An inspection program will provide a better awareness of culvert conditions, potential flooding, and future expenses.
-Flood, Scouring & Erosion, Storms, Debris Town Roadways Cost is for a study, collection by PWD and contractor, software, hardware, etc. Warrant Article, 2/3 vote 2018.
+Affected Location in Town What Cost Will Pay For Road is an important local collector road connecting nearby Webster residents to I-93. #23- 2012 Collect Baseline Data and Develop Inspection Program for Culverts and Erosion-Prone Areas Short Term 1-2 Years 75 Public Works \$60,000 on River Road and in other areas Flood, Scouring & Erosion, Storms, Debris Town Roadways Warrant Article, 2/3 vote 2018.
 Bond Principle forgivene ss through NHDES Asset Mgmnt Program through State Revolving Fund (100% will be paid for by bond ultimatel y) #30- 2012 Establish an EOC with Appropriate Equipment for Emergency Response and Operations Long Term 4-5 Years 75 Emergenc y Manage ment \$50,000 Currently, no dedicated space for an EOC exists in Town, although the Police Department would be used in a disaster event.
 The goal is to establish an EOC with appropriate equipment for emergency response and operations.
 Space must be made on site or in the Police Department.
 Equipment and service needs include television, Flood, Ice Jam, Scouring & Erosion, Wind, Storms, Lightning, Wildfire, Winter, Drought, Heat, Entire Town, Municipal Building Cost is for a dedicated space, television, radio, base radio, computers, phone, and internet installation EMPG (50/50), Warrant Article

 Action Number Action Action Timeframe Ranking Score Who is Responsi ble Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded radio, base radio, computers, phone, internet.
-The EMD will transfer existing emergency response equipment over to store in the new EOC.
+Affected Location in Town What Cost Will Pay For How Funded in the new EOC.
 Older computers cycled out from the Town Office operations may be used.
-Earthquake, Landslide, Dam Failure, Debris, Hazardous Materials and equipment. #59- 2018 Construct a New Public Works Garage to Current Code to Enable Better Response to Storms, Winds, and Winter Events Long Term 4-5 Years 75 CIP Committe e, then the other Depts \$500,000 - \$750,000 The old age of Town facility buildings (Fire Department, Municipal Building, Water Precinct, Public Works) render them vulnerable to lightning, Flood, Ice Jam, Scouring & Erosion, Wind, Storms, Lightning, Wildfire, Winter, Drought, Heat, Earthquake, Landslide, Dam Failure, Debris, Hazardous Materials, Public Health, Sabotage, Vandalism, Human Blueberry Lane, existing PWD an engineer, and construct a new Public Works CIP, Public Works Building Capital Reserve Fund, Warrant Article #60- 2018 Investigate the Utility of Lightning Rods along the Municipal Building Rooftops and Associated Grounding Systems to Mitigate Lightning Strikes Medium Term 3-4 Years 65 Building Dept \$5,000 The historic brick, 4-story Municipal Building (housing the Town Offices, Police Department and Library) is particularly vulnerable to lightning strikes and earthquakes.
+Earthquake, Landslide, Dam Failure, Debris, Hazardous Materials and equipment. #59- 2018 Construct a New Public Works Garage to Current Code to Enable Better Response to Storms, Winds, and Winter Events Long Term 4-5 Years 75 CIP Committe e, then the other Depts \$750,000 resulting in power failure, and are a fire risk.
+DPW- Public Works Garage and offices need to be redesigned and rebuilt, a CIP item.
+Small, outdated, no heat, systems inadequate, equipment does not fit.
+The DPW's response to storm, wind and winter weather events would be stronger with a new building, proper heating and electrical systems, and room for vehicles and equipment used to counteract these events.
+Room for expansion, for may have a new structure - engineering study to determine.
+Flood, Ice Jam, Scouring & Erosion, Wind, Storms, Lightning, Wildfire, Winter, Drought, Heat, Earthquake, Landslide, Dam Failure, Debris, Hazardous Materials, Public Health, Sabotage, Vandalism, Human Blueberry Lane, existing PWD an engineer, and construct a new Public Works facility to code that accommod ates staff and equipment.
+CIP, Public Works Building Capital Reserve Fund, Warrant Article #60- 2018 Investigate the Utility of Lightning Rods along the Municipal Building Rooftops and Associated Grounding Systems to Mitigate Lightning Strikes Medium Term 3-4 Years 65 Building Dept \$5,000 The historic brick, 4-story Municipal Building (housing the Town Offices, Police Department and Library) is particularly vulnerable to lightning strikes and earthquakes.
 Lightning Municipal Building, Police Dept, EOC Cost is for installation, lightning rods, surge protectors, grounding system for Warrant Article or Building Fund